What Is Microlearning and Why It Works: The Science Explained

 KEY TAKEAWAYS:

-– ✅ Microlearning modules increase retention by 80% compared to traditional lecture-based learning
+– ✅ Microlearning modules significantly increase retention compared to traditional lecture-based learning

 – ❌ Common mistake: Treating microlearning as “shorter” traditional content rather than redesigned, focused lessons